hoodedapollo/GPpackages/README.md

 The command

 ```
-roslaunch coordination oa_gb_simple_coordination.launch
+$ roslaunch coordination oa_gb_simple_coordination.launch
 ```

 is responsible to run all the different parts in one shot, but you can also run them separately.

-This section gives an insight on the different parts tha compose the overall system
+This section gives an insight on the different parts that compose the overall system
 * Gazebo Enviroment Setup
 * Gesture Based Control
 * Obstacle Avoidance Behaviour